usaid-cs/yesterday-i-learned/random.md

 - Hindus don't eat meat. > _But, India has a sizeable Christian and Muslim population who do eat beef.
 There even some hindus whom you'll find eating beef on occasion.
 Cow slaughter is illegal in most states, so the beef is ox or water buffalo meat._
 - 1024x768 in decimal equals 400x300 in hexadecimal.
 - [Samaritans](http://en.wikipedia.org/wiki/Samaritan) are currently down to 700-800 individuals, and are actively seeking women from other cultures to carry on their blood.
-- _Election_ and _Erection_ are spelled almost exactly the same.
-They both mean the same thing too.
-A dick rising to power.
 - Samsung comprises of 17% of its nation's GDP and they are absolute rulers.
 Samsung employees have to live in company built high-rise buildings within a boundary.
 You'd think free housing is awesome right?
 Wrong.
 Since you live in a company monitored neighbourhood and go to work pretty much next door.
 You have to apply for permission to leave.
 An employee killed herself a couple years ago because she wasn't allowed to leave and hadn't seen her parents for years.
 - Given the high quality and low overall cost of [YKK zippers](http://www.slate.com/articles/business/branded/2012/04/ykk_zippers_why_so_many_designers_use_them_.html), clothing companies use that brand because it is among the last things they choose to skimp out.
 - [Chorioactis](http://en.wikipedia.org/wiki/Chorioactis) is a genus of fungus that is bizzarely found only in Texas and Japan.